IGDevX/iwa-mobile-frontend/README.md

 ## Git

-1. Initiate and Update to pull latest submodule version
+1. Initiate and Update to pull latest submodule version (DO THIS ONLY THE FIRST TIME)
    ```bash
    git submodule init
    git submodule update